STEVE - Space-Time-Enclosing Volume Extraction

 In $2$D, a single pixel is represented within a $2\times2$-neighborhood by a quarter of its (quadratic) area.
 In $3$D, a single voxel is represented within a $2\times2\times2$-neighborhood by an eights of its (cubic) volume.

-Analogously in $4$D, a single toxel is represented within a $2\times2\times2\times2$-neighborhood by a sixteenth of its ($4$-cubic) space-time (if we choose three spatial and one temporal dimensions).
-Hence, we need sixteen different $4$-cells for the proper construction of the complete hypersurface of a single toxel.
-In order to demonstrate how STEVE uses the previously introduced indexing scheme (\textit{cf.}, Fig.~4) in combination with the vector path table (\textit{cf.}, Table~I, in the Appendix), we shall process here a single sixteenth of a toxel. \\
+Analogously in $4$D, a single toxel is represented within a $2\times2\times2\times2$-neighborhood by a sixteenth of its ($4$-cubic) space-time \footnote{I.e., if we choose three spatial dimensions and a temporal one.}.
+Hence, we need sixteen different $4$D-cells for the proper construction of the complete hypersurface of a single toxel.
+In order to demonstrate how STEVE uses the previously introduced indexing scheme (\textit{cf.}, Fig.~\ref{fig:07}) in combination with the vector path table (\textit{cf.}, Table~\ref{tab:02}), we shall process here a single sixteenth of a toxel.